afqueiruga/afqueiruga.github.io/_posts/2017-11-29-scientific-blogging.md

 am hyperfocused on a topic of interest, and I'll code it up, come up with conclusions, and start writing up a paper draft.
-The problem is that 90% of the time the research goes nowhere, so all of my notes, codes, and journal paper draft dies and lives in a decentralized graveyard across hard drives and moleskines.
+The problem is that 90% of the time the research goes nowhere, so all of my notes, codes, and journal paper drafts die in a decentralized graveyard across hard drives and moleskines.

 # History